A bit of DIY

 Me

 I made a few mistakes on the bass, due to nerves, but I don’t suppose any of the audience noticed, and I wasn’t the only one not perfect.
-The gig passed pretty well, though the audience were fairly staid; afterwards the Maire of the village asked if she could book us for a two hour set at their village fête next June, so it can’t have been too bad.
+The gig passed pretty well, though the audience were fairly dead; afterwards the Maire of the village asked if she could book us for a two hour set at their village fête next June, so it can’t have been too bad.

 Another city break